sedol1339/files/papers.md

 }
   - In RAG, the most common method is to use a search engine as a retriever such as New Bing.
 However, RAG brings not only positive effects to LLMs.
 There is a significant amount of noise information even fake news.
 LLMs can be misled by incorrect information contained in the context and also suffer from hallucination.
 Currently there lacks of comprehensive understanding on how these factors can influence RAG.
   - We create a new RAG Benchmark, namely RGB, in both English and Chinese.
 To ensure that the internal knowledge of LLMs does not introduce bias, we aggregate the latest news information.
 We use Search API to fetch relevant documents.
-  - We3 divide the benchmark into 4 testbeds:
+  - We divide the benchmark into 4 testbeds:
   - 1) Noise Robustness.
 We define noisy documents as those that are relevant to the question but do not contain any information of the answer.
 For example, the noisy documents related to the question "Who was awarded the 2022 Nobel Prize in Literature" include reports about the 2021 Nobel Prize in Literature.
 The testbed contains instances with the desired document noise ratio.
   - 2) Negative Rejection.
 LLM should reject to answer the question when the required knowledge is not present in any retrieved document.
 The testbed contains only noisy external documents.
   - 3) Information Integration.
 Instances that can only be answered using multiple documents.
 "When were the ChatGPT app for iOS and ChatGPT api launched?", - LLMs are expected to provide information of the launch dates for both the ChatGPT iOS app and ChatGPT API.